Strategy for XATAnisha Mukhija

 Keep revising all the basics of each topic.
 Focus on making your concepts strong.
 Keep improving accuracy.

 3) Verbal & Logical Ability: Your focus should be on mastering Reading Comprehension (RC) & Critical Reasoning.
-While practicing Critical Reasoning, be aware of your reasoning ability.
-The better you are at reasoning out the correct option w.r.t. the matter given, the faster you will get at solving Critical Reasoning questions.
-Inference-based questions are to be given first priority, while practicing.
+While practising Critical Reasoning, be aware of your reasoning ability.
+The better you are at reasoning out the correct option w.r.t. the matter is given, the faster you will get at solving Critical Reasoning questions.
+Inference-based questions are to be given first priority while practising.

 Practice Fill in the blanks, Sentence Correction, Verbal Analogies and Vocabulary usage-based questions as well.